Our Commitment to Safety

 We support comprehensive safety laws and regulations

-As a leader in online dating, we believe we have an important role to play in defining the standards for all players in our industry.
+As a leader in connecting people, we believe we have an important role to play in defining the standards for all players in our industry.
 That's why we work closely with legislators and regulators across the globe to define and pass new safety-focused laws that can help make both our users and those on other tech platforms safe.

 Match Group has endorsed or supported the following legislation: